cewoodaus/personal-website/content/home/latextute.md

 ---
 [$\LaTeX$](https://en.wikibooks.org/wiki/LaTeX) is a document typesetting language which is extensively used in the scientific fields.

-Carolyn first wrote this tutorial in 2013 while she was the president of the University of Queensland physics club.
-It is intended as a startup guide and introduction for undergraduate students.
-Later members of the club added to the file, which now finds its home here.
+This tutorial is intended as a startup guide and introduction for undergraduate students.
+I first wrote it during my tenure as president of the University of Queensland's physics club in 2013, and later club members added to the file.

 {{< icon name="download" pack="fas" >}} Download the {{< staticref "uploads/CarolynWood-LaTeXTutorial-v3.pdf" "newtab" >}}tutorial pdf{{< /staticref >}}.